 Step 1: Complete the federal income tax and other states’ taxes

-In order to prepare to file your personal income tax in Delaware, you have to finish your federal tax return as well as that of other states.
-This is a crucial step to prepare for filing your individual income tax in Delaware.
+In order to prepare to file your Delaware personal income tax, you have to finish your federal tax return as well as that of other states.
+This is a crucial step to prepare for filing your individual income tax in Delaware according to the determined tax rate.

 Step 2: File the top boxes with the most essential information